 The Cougar Immersa are an average-sounding pair of closed-back, over-ear gaming headsets.
 They have a mediocre bass, an average mid range, but good treble, and good imaging.
 Unfortunately, they lack a bit of sub-bass, sound boomy, and their mid range is muddy and slightly recessed.
 Also, their bass is prone to inconsistencies across multiple users, they show elevated distortion at high volumes, and don't have an open or spacious soundstage.

 Mediocre bass range performance.
 Low-frequency extension is at 30Hz, which is very good.
 However, low-bass which is responsible for thump and rumble is lacking by about 2dB.
 The 7dB bump centered around 120Hz and extended up to 250Hz, makes the sound of these headphones noticeably boomy and muddy.
+Also, their bass delivery varies significantly across users, and is sensitive to the quality of fit, seal, and whether you wear glasses.
+The response here represents the average bass response and your experience may vary.

 Average mid range performance.
 The 4dB bump in low-mid is the continuation of the high-bass bump, which makes mixes sound cluttered and muddy.
 The dip around 1.2KHz negatively affects the intensity and projection of vocals/leads.